RobeHGC/RAG-CAG-SYSTEM-CHATBOT/README.md

-#context
+# context
 the project actually is incomplete and truncated.
 I'll leave the issues to give context to people who want to make use of this in near future.
+I'll leave the .md implementation guides in the "bitacora".
 Good luck.
 # Nadia AI Companion 🤖

 [![CI](https://github.com/RobeHGC/nadia-ai-companion/workflows/CI/badge.svg)](https://github.com/RobeHGC/nadia-ai-companion/actions/workflows/ci.yml)